Lessons in Grieving

 They might talk about it and then get quiet, and you might think they are ok, but when people don’t talk about the pain, that is the time you should worry.
 Grief has no timetable.
 Long after everyone else goes back to their normal life…grief lingers.

-When people get quiet, it usually means they aren’t dealing with the pain well.
+get quiet, it usually means they aren’t dealing with the pain well.

 Even the strongest people need love and support.
 Don’t assume.
 Strong people are used to dealing with their own stuff, but some things are just too hard to bear alone.
 When you know someone is going through a hard time, a simple phone call, a card, a thinking of you text is always a good thing to do.
 You never know the difference it will make.